How To Store Pancake Mix

 Does Container Need to be Air Tight?

-It’s desired but not required.
-Also, air tight doesn’t mean vacuum sealed pancake mix storage container.
-Regardless, it should be stored with a very good covering.
-However, there are outstanding benefits if you can get airtight containers such as less oxygen (longer shelf life) and better pests protection.
-Here’s a good article on an air tight container product line but also has has some really great tips on storage: “TightVacs and Food Storage Info & Benefits“.
+There are outstanding benefits using airtight containers.
+There’s less oxygen (longer shelf life) and better pests protection.
+Here’s a good article on an air tight container product line and it has really great tips on storage: “TightVacs and Food Storage Info & Benefits“.

 Protecting Dry Pancake Mix From Insects and Pests